dsnehasish74/Hacktoberfest21_Algo_Collection/README.md

-# Hacktoberfest21_Algo_Collection
+# ✨ Hacktoberfest21_Algo_Collection

 This repository is a Collection of all Algorithms & Data Structures.
-Submit a pull request to contribute.
+Submit a pull request to [contribute👇](#how-to-contribute)

 ---